Jollywatt/typst-fletcher/src/layout.typ

 }

+/// Apply #the-param[edge][shift] by translating edge vertices.
+///
+/// - grid (dicitionary): Representation of the grid layout.
+This is needed to
+///   support shifts specified as coordinate lengths.
+/// - edge (dictionary): The edge with a `shift` entry.
 #let apply-edge-shift(grid, edge) = {
 	if edge.kind == "line" { apply-edge-shift-line(grid, edge) }
 	else if edge.kind == "arc" { apply-edge-shift-arc(grid, edge) }